d1b1/d1b1.github.com/_articles/slack_power_patterns.md

 <p>
-    If you think in terms of replacement value, then Slack can be a stable, scalable and cost effective tool.
+    If you think in terms of replacement value, then Slack can be a stable, scalable and cost-effective tool.
 No need to build a React.js front end, no need to write Auth/Login code.
-Not need to host or support the codebase.
+No need to host or support the codebase.
 </p>

 <p>
-    You might need to setup a simple API, and host is somewhere, Firebase Functions, AWS Lambda.
-The cost of a few hours of serverless coding, can offset the larger costs of building and supporting a UI codebase for years to come.
+    You might need to set up a simple API and host our application using: Firebase Functions, AWS Lambda.
+The cost of a few hours of serverless coding can offset the larger costs of building and supporting a UI codebase for years to come.
 </p>